Hjartdal Municipality: Geography

+The rural municipality is located in the mountains of Telemark.
+The highest point in the municipality is the 1612.8 m tall mountain Gaustatoppen (the actual peak of Gaustatoppen lies just to the north inside Tinn Municipality.
+The main river of the municipality is the Hjartdøla which empties into the Heddøla river at Sauland.
+Tinn Municipality is located to the north, Notodden Municipality is located to the east and south, and Seljord Municipality is located to the west.

 Government

 Hjartdal Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
-The municipality is under the jurisdiction of the Telemark District Court and the Agder Court of Appeal.
+The municipality is under the jurisdiction of the Øvre Telemark District Court and the Agder Court of Appeal.